-In most cases this distinction should include emphasis on developing skills in analysis, synthesis, and/or evaluation for the 500-level credit, as opposed to, or in addition to, acquisition of knowledge, comprehension and application of information, which are more characteristic of undergraduate curricula.
+In most cases this distinction should include emphasis on developing skills in analysis, synthesis, and/or evaluation for the 500-level course, as opposed to, or in addition to, acquisition of knowledge, comprehension and application of information, which are more characteristic of undergraduate curricula.
 In addition to different student learning outcomes, there should also be appropriate differences in instruction and evaluation procedures.

 Approved By Date